 Comfort in the water

+You’ll need to bring your own personal snorkelling gear to Tonga.
 Ensure you are comfortable snorkelling BEFORE you come to Tonga.
 In most instances you will be in water where you can not see the bottom.
 Please test your gear for fit and comfort before you come to Tonga as there are no shops to purchase alternate gear locally.

-We prefer a dark-skirt mask which will stop the annoying reflections evident in clear-skin masks.
-If you don’t like spitting in your mask as an anti-fog treatment, bring Sea-Drops or similar.
+We recommend a dark-skirt mask which will stop the annoying reflections evident in clear-skin masks.
+Avoid clear-skin masks.

 Whales Underwater Mask Straps

 Why not add one of our great WHALES UNDERWATER neoprene mask straps to your kit?

-Available in Navy or Grey, these straps replace your standard mask strap.
+These straps replace your standard mask strap.
 They are attached to your mask with velcro, providing a secure and very comfortable fit.

 Neutral or slightly negatively buoyant, full-foot fins are advised.
 Fins that require the use of neoprene booties will make your feet float… not the preferred position in the water when photographing, and floating feet tend to splash a lot, which is not good around the whales.

-Darren uses a long-sleeved, .5mm wetsuit vest only, so the top half of his body is buoyant and the bottom half has a chance to sink.
+Darren uses a long-sleeved, wetsuit vest only, so the top half of his body is buoyant and the bottom half will sink.
+Jasmine uses a similar swimsuit-style/cut wetsuit top.
 ‘Shorty’ and ‘steamer’ wetsuits are warmer, but the more neoprene you have on the bottom half of your body, the more your bottom half will float, which is not the ideal position in the water when photographing.
 Wetsuits designed for surfers are an option to consider if you are after something a little more stylish.